containers/PodmanHello/README.md

 ## Overview

-This directory contains the Containerfile and bash script necessary to create the "hello" podman image housed on quay.io under the Podman account in a public repository.
+This directory contains the Containerfile and source code necessary to create the "hello" podman image housed on quay.io under the Podman account in a public repository.
 The image is public and can be pulled without credentials.